mvneerven/xo/REVISIONS.md

 # New in 1.4.92

-## LiveEdit in ExoForm Studio
+## LiveEdit in XO Studio

-You can now edit forms in place in ExoForm Studio:
+You can now edit forms in place in XO Studio:

 ![Portal](https://xo-js.dev/assets/img/live-editor.png "Toggling to JSON schema")

 The Live Edit feature supports drag & drop sorting, deleting fields and editing fields using property sheets.
-This feature leverages the fact that each control now exposes its own XO schema as a property and exposes metadata in the form of JSON Schema, which the property sheet uses to automatically generate an editing form - in ExoForm!
+This feature leverages the fact that each control now exposes its own XO schema as a property and exposes metadata in the form of JSON Schema, which the property sheet uses to automatically generate an editing form - in XO!

 # New in 1.4.100